lab1092/blender-manual_ja/manual/render/workflows/bake.rst

    Distance
       Controls how far a point on another object can be away from the point on the active object.
-      Only needed for :guilabel:`Selected to Active`.
+      Only needed for *Selected to Active*.
       A typical use case is to make a detailed, high poly object, and then bake it's normals onto an object with a low polygon count.
       The resulting normal map can then be applied to make the low poly object look more detailed.